Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 Taking women out once you have started exchanging texts and chatting with them can be a dangerous task.
 You can meet where you are being chaperoned by a married couple or if you want to meet alone, you will have to be very confident and just act as though you are already married; just hope that no one asks to see your marriage certificate or ID!
 It does happen, so be very careful.
 If you are the nervous type that always looks guilty do not try dating in KSA!

 Travel in Saudi Arabia

 The actual driving in Saudi Arabia is probably the worst in the world.
-I have lost count of the number of times my car has been hit and the number of near misses I have had; yet before coming to Saudi I have never had a bump!
+I have lost count of the number of times my car has been hit and the number of near misses I have had; yet before coming to Saudi, I had never had a bump!
 I saw an accident literally EVERY day when driving to and from my work.

-Flying internally can be a pain also, I have had nothing but trouble trying to book a flight with Saudi Airlines (Saudia) online, in fact, I can honestly say that I have never managed to get through the booking process!
-Also the automatic terminals in the airport have never worked for me either.
+Flying domestically can be a pain also; I have had nothing but trouble trying to book a flight with Saudi Airlines (Saudia) online; in fact, I can honestly say that I have never managed to get through the booking process!
+Also, the automatic terminals in the airport have never worked for me either.